-- o All CU Boulder students complete an online version of this training. - Undergraduate students all undergraduate students are required to complete the Community Equity course in Canvas and pass the online quiz with a minimum score of 90 percent. - Graduate students all graduate students are required to complete the Community Equity course in Canvas and pass the online quiz with a minimum score of 90 percent. - This course covers the university policies on discrimination, harassment, and sexual misconduct.
-Students, staff or faculty learn about the range of behaviors included, discuss scenarios, practice skills for addressing behaviors, and learn about reporting options.
-Graduate students and employees are trained extensively on the obligation to report incidents related to sexual misconduct, intimate partner violence, stalking, discrimination, and harassment to OIEC.
+- All CU Boulder students complete an online version of this training. - Undergraduate students all new and second year returning undergraduate students are required to complete the Community Equity course in Canvas and pass the online quiz with a minimum score of 90 percent. - Graduate students all graduate students are required to complete the Community Equity course in Canvas and pass the online quiz with a minimum score of 90 percent. - This course covers the university policies on discrimination, harassment, and sexual misconduct.
+Course participants learn about the range of behaviors included, discuss scenarios, practice skills for addressing behaviors, and learn about reporting options.
+Graduate students and employees are trained extensively on the obligation to report incidents related to sexual misconduct, intimate partner violence (including dating and domestic violence), stalking, discrimination, and harassment to OIEC.